amplitude/amplitude-docs/content/collections/faq_and_troubleshooting/en/funnel-analysis.md

 You can use the Holding Property Constant feature to count by unique user-property pairs as well.
 For example, if you hold `Session ID` constant, you can count a user multiple times if they performed the funnel events in different sessions.

 {{partial:admonition type='note'}}
-In order to hold a property constant, it must exist in all events of the funnel.
+To hold a property constant, it must exist in all events of the funnel.
 {{/partial:admonition}}

 {{/partial:collapse}}

 {{partial:collapse name="Do funnel charts count conversion in 24-hour windows or by calendar dates?"}}
 The conversion window uses a **24-hour window** when looking at conversion from Step 1 to Step 2.
-It is not based on strict calendar dates.
+It's not based on strict calendar dates.

 ![funnels_FAQ_24_hour_window.png](/docs/output/img/faq/funnels-faq-24-hour-window-png.png)
 {{/partial:collapse}}